 At our facial plastic surgery practice in Palm Beach Gardens, scar revision is a popular treatment that can be performed in a number of ways.
 We conveniently see patients from all over southern Florida including West Palm Beach for scar revision and have had a very high success rate of reducing the visibility of scars.
 The degree of improvement that can be achieved with scar revision depends on the severity of the scarring as well as the type, size, and location of the scar.
 In some cases, a single treatment may give significant improvement.
 In others, Dr. Mandal may recommend a treatment series or combination of scar revision techniques to optimize results.

 A scar can be unsightly for different reasons.
 Whereas, as some show hyperpigmentation or loss of color, others are raised with a bumpy or irregular surface appearance.
-A third reason is widening of a scar beyond the original borders of the incision or injury.
-Color, height and width significantly impact the type of treatment recommended.
+A third reason is the widening of a scar beyond the original borders of the incision or injury.
+Color, height, and width significantly impact the type of treatment recommended.

 Types of Scars

 Keloids Vs. Hypertrophic Scars